apk-80/gads_2020-Project/README.md

 This project presents two folders:

-1º The Screen Shots Folders
+First Folder, has the Screenshots for the concluded labs:
--  Where all the screen shots are stored
+-  Where all the screenshots are stored

-2º Translations
+Second Folder, has the Translations doc of the few labs:
-- The translatiosn of two labs
+- The translatiosn of 2 labs